analytics

 Financefy - Mediação de Seguros Lda (Insurance Mediation Ltd), registered at ASF as nº 423578365

-Poupança no Minuto is a brand owned by Financefy, S.A., a linked credit intermediary registered with the Bank of Portugal under number 0006860.
-Services authorized to provide: Presentation or proposal of credit agreements to consumers.
-Assistance to consumers, through the performance of preparatory acts or other pre-contractual management work in relation to credit agreements that have not been presented or proposed by the company.
-Lenders: Bankinter, S.A. - Branch in Portugal, Caixa Geral De Depósitos, S.A., Banco BPIi S.A., Banco Santander Totta, S.A., Abanca Corporación Bancaria, S.A., Branch in Portugal, Banco Ctt, S.A., Novo Banco, S.A., Cofidis, BNP Paribas Personal Finance, S.A. - Branch in Portugal, Real Estate Credit Union, S.A., Credit Financial Establishment (Sole Proprietorship) - Branch in Portugal, Bni - International Business Bank (Europe), S.A., Banco Bic Português, Sa, Unicre - Credit Financial Institution, S.A.
+Poupança no Minuto is a brand owned by Financefy, S.A., a tied credit intermediary registered with Banco de Portugal under no. 0006860.
+Authorized services: presentation or proposal of credit contracts to consumers.
+Assistance to consumers, through preparatory acts or other pre-contractual management work relating to credit contracts that were not presented or proposed by it.
+Lenders: Bankinter, S.A. - Branch in Portugal, Caixa Geral de Depósitos, S.A., Banco BPI, S.A., Banco Santander Totta, S.A., Abanca Corporación Bancaria, S.A. - Branch in Portugal, Banco CTT, S.A., Novo Banco, S.A., Cofidis, BNP Paribas Personal Finance, S.A. - Branch in Portugal, Unión de Créditos Inmobiliarios, S.A., Establecimiento Financiero de Crédito (Sociedad Unipersonal) - Branch in Portugal, BNI - Banco de Negócios Internacional (Europa), S.A., Banco BIC Português, S.A., Unicre - Instituição Financeira de Crédito, S.A.